-Tyres are illegal if you find a cut longer than 25mm or a cut deep enough that the cords are exposed.
+Tyres are illegal if you find a cut longer than 25mm, or a cut deep enough that the cords are exposed.

 Cracking in the sidewall is a sign of general aging, exposure to sunlight or salty air.
-Usually your tyres will wear out before they start to show signs of aging, however it can become an issue on those that aren’t used very often, such as caravans and trailers.
+Usually your tyres will wear out before they start to show signs of aging, however it can become an issue on those that aren’t used very often, such as on caravans and trailers.